flux-framework/flux-core/doc/man1/flux-shell.rst

   this will also be passed to the invoked plugin.
 Normally, this option will be set by the ``flux mini --taskmap`` option.

+**stage-in**
+  Copy files to $FLUX_JOB_TMPDIR that were previously mapped using :man1:`flux-filemap`.

+**stage-in.tags**
+  Select files to copy by specifying their tags.
+By default the ``main`` tag is used.

+**stage-in.pattern**
+  Further filter the selected files to copy using a :man7:`glob` pattern.

+**stage-in.destdir**
+  Copy files to the specified directory instead of $FLUX_JOB_TMPDIR.
+Careful!
+  The $FLUX_JOB_TMPDIR is cleaned up when the job exits, is guaranteed to be unique, and is generally on fast local storage.
+Make sure ``destdir`` does not specify a network file system or a shared directory without considering the ramifications.

 SHELL INITRC
 ============